 A: Not necessarily.
 Because family circumstances change, you will need to file a Renewal FAFSA each year you are enrolled in college.
-Your Expected Family Contribution and your financial aid award may change each year as a result of fluctuations in income, assets, and number of children in college.
+Your Expected Family Contribution and your financial aid award may change each year because of fluctuations in income, assets, and number of children in college.
 Students taking advantage of the Stafford Loan program will generally find that their loan-to-grant ratio is likely to increase with each grade level, since annual award limits set by the federal government increase each year.
-All students are strongly encouraged to file the Renewal FAFSA prior to March 1 each year, to be given full consideration for assistance.
+All students are strongly encouraged to file the Renewal FAFSA prior to March 1 each year to be given full consideration for assistance.

 Q: I am transferring to Rivier University.
 When and how do I apply for aid?

 A: Transfer students should file a FAFSA as soon as possible after January 1.
 In addition to all other aid to which they are entitled, transfer students with a GPA of 2.5 or higher and with at least 12 earned credits are also eligible for a Transfer Scholarship.

 Q: Is aid available to international students?